How Much Does It Cost to Move to Switzerland from the UK?

 If you really want to be even more prepared for what removal costs for a UK to Switzerland move might entail, you should check out our international moving costs page.
 There, you’ll find an great breakdown of where costs come from!

-Let’s get the heavy stuff out the way first and discuss how much moving to Switzerland from the UK is likely to cost.
-While there is no blanket figure, we have done our best to outline the cost of moving to Zurich from London via road in the table below.
+While there is no blanket figure, we have done our best to outline the cost of moving from London to Switzerland via road in the table below for different household sizes.

 |Property Size||Time||Average Cost|

 |5-bedroom house||2 – 4 days||£3,600 – £5,000|